macofallico/DisposableAirlines/README.md

 # Disposable Airlines Module

-Module is compatible with any the latest development build of phpVMS v7 released after **17.APR.2021**.
+Module is compatible with any latest development build of phpVMS v7 released after **17.APR.2021**.
 Provides ;

 * Airlines page (if you have more than one)
 * Airline Details page